-(gd) Unless expressly permitted by the presiding Judge, no electronic device that is capable of recording or transmitting to another person audio, video, or photographs or that might be
+(g) Unless expressly permitted by the presiding Judge, no electronic device that is capable of recording or transmitting to another person audio, video, or photographs or that might be used to record deliberations or communicate outside the jury room (including without limitation laptop computers and other mobile electronic devices) may be taken into a jury room during jury deliberations.

-- used to record deliberations or communicate outside the jury room (including without limitation laptop computers and other mobile electronic devices) may be taken into a jury room during jury deliberations. - (he) The Courthouse Security Committee for each United States courthouse may promulgate such further requirements and restrictions as are deemed necessary and that are consistent with this Rule.
-Nothing herein shall limit the discretion of a Judge to permit special arrangements or to order specific requirements or restrictions on the possession or use of electronic devices in connection with a particular case before that Judge. - (i) Firearms or Other Dangerous Weapons.
-Except as directed by the Court, or as follows, fFirearms and other dangerous weapons, including but not limited to, explosives, pepper spray, incendiary devices, and knives and any other dangerous weapons brought into a Facility will be confiscated by the United States Marshals Service, except as follows: - 1.
-Employees of the United States Marshals Service, including Court Security Officers, who are authorized by law and agency regulations to carry firearms, may possess firearms within this Facility. - 2.
-Employees of the United States Probation Office, who are authorized by law and agency regulations to carry firearms in the performance of their official duties, may possess firearms in these Facilities to the extent necessary to transport such firearms by the most direct route available to and from the offices of the Probation Department.
+(h) The Courthouse Security Committee for each United States courthouse may promulgate such further requirements and restrictions as are deemed necessary and that are consistent with this Rule.
+Nothing herein shall limit the discretion of a Judge to permit special arrangements or to order specific requirements or restrictions on the possession or use of electronic devices in connection with a particular case before that Judge.

+(i) Firearms or Other Dangerous Weapons.
+Except as directed by the Court, or as follows, firearms and other dangerous weapons, including but not limited to, explosives, pepper spray, incendiary devices, and knives brought into a Facility will be confiscated by the United States Marshals Service, except as follows:

+- 1. Employees of the United States Marshals Service, including Court Security Officers, who are authorized by law and agency regulations to carry firearms, may possess firearms within this Facility. - 2.
+Employees of the United States Probation Office, who are authorized by law and agency regulations to carry firearms in the performance of their official duties, may possess firearms in these Facilities to the extent necessary to transport such firearms by the most direct route available to and from the offices of the Probation

+Department.
 In accordance with regulations of the Probation Department, all firearms shall be secured while present in the Facilities and within the offices of the Probation Department.
-The Chief Probation Officer will notify the United States Marshals Service, in writing, of the names of the officers with the authorization to carry firearms. - 3.
-United States Federal Protective Service Offices and their contract security officers of the Department of Homeland Security, who are authorized by law and agency regulations to carry firearms in the performance of their official duties, may possess firearms in these Facilities. - 4.
-Employees of the United States Pretrial Services, who are authorized by law and agency regulations to carry firearms in the performance of their official duties, may possess firearms in these Facilities to the extent necessary to transport such firearms by the most direct route available to and from the office of Pretrial Services.
-In accordance with the regulations of the United States Pretrial Services Department, all firearms shall be secured while present in a Facility within the offices of Pretrial Services.
-The Chief Pretrial Services Officer will notify the United States Marshals Service, in writing, of the names of officers with the authorization to carry firearms.
+The Chief Probation Officer will notify the United States Marshals Service, in writing, of the names of the officers with the authorization to carry firearms.